karel-burda/native-window-host/README.md

 ### Java
 Java implementation uses the JNA and `Canvas` component from the AWT. `Canvas` is used because it's a heavy-weight component (it has its own handle, e.g. `HWND` on Windows) and thus has ability to become a parent of native system window.

-The basic idea is that when this inherited `Canvas` component become parent window (`SetParent(...)` call in Windows), all system messages that are sent to the `Canvas` are also sent to the child (the native window).
+The basic idea is that when this inherited `Canvas` component (i.e. `NativeWindowHost`) become parent window (`SetParent(...)` call in Windows), all system messages that are sent to the `Canvas` are also sent to the child (the native window).
 Because of this parent-child relationship, the GUI-related things like moving, resizing, work (more or less) out of the box.

 ### C#
 The concept is using the `HwndHost` component on Windows from WPF that effectively works well without much code needed.